 - ¼ tsp baking powder

-- Preheat the oven to 300°F, and lightly coat an 8”-square baking pan with nonstick cooking spray.
+- Preheat the oven to 300°F, and coat an 8”-square baking pan with nonstick cooking spray.

-- In a medium bowl, whisk together the butter, egg whites, vanilla, and salt.
+- In a medium bowl, whisk together the butter or coconut oil, egg whites, vanilla, and salt.
 Stir in the Greek yogurt, mixing until no large lumps remain.
 Stir in the coconut sugar.
 Stir in the milk.
-Add in the cocoa powder and baking powder, stirring just until incorporated.
-Stir in the flour until just incorporated.
+Add in the cocoa powder, stirring just until incorporated.
+Add in the flour, then evenly sprinkle the baking powder across the top of the flour (to prevent clumping).
+Gently stir until just incorporated.
 Gently fold in 2 ½ tablespoons of the chopped dark chocolate.

 View Nutrition Information + Weight Watchers Points